nixuebinCode/C-Plus-Plus-Profession/C++/01_effective C++/effective C++.md

 It's conceivable that you sometimes won't want to inherit all the functions from your base classes.
 Under public inheritance, this should never be the case, because it violates public inheritance's is-a relationship between base and derived classes.
 Under private inheritance, however, it can make sense.

-Suppose `Derived` privately inherits from Base, and the only version of mf1 that Derived wants to inherit is the one taking no parameters.
+Suppose `Derived` privately inherits from `Base`, and the only version of `mf1` that `Derived` wants to inherit is the one taking no parameters.
 A using declaration won't do the trick here, because a using declaration makes all inherited functions with a given name visible in the derived class.
 In this case, you can use a technique named **forwarding function**（转交函数）.

 ```c++
 class Base {